jLiucoder/QDDectection/README.md

 2. CNN training

 The Repo now contain the script for COD,the two files are working fine and it runs the training, but need more samples and more testing to see the best result.
 After this, the first step would finished.

+**for running the training at your own local machine.
+More specific instructions is at the readme.md under the folder labelingSession&TrianingScripts